amorphousphage/bowling-reservation-planner/README.md

 - Validation Check (Error Message) if a new/update reservation is overlapping with an existing one
 - Validation Check (Warning Message) if kids are indicated for a lane, but one of the selected lanes does not have side bumpers installed)
 - Validation Check (Warning Message) if a reservation is booked on a defective lane
-- GUI to change the amount of lanes and the timeframe displayed
-- Translations for the following languages with a GUI indicator to switch: English, French, Italian, Spanish
-- Add more comments to make the code clearer
 - Reservation planner for Billards

 ## technical specifications